TheOdinProject/curriculum/javascript/testing_javascript/more_testing.md

 If we had written this program with TDD it is very likely that it would have looked more like the second example to begin with.
 Test driven development encourages better program architecture because it encourages you to write _Pure Functions_.

-- Read [this quick article](https://medium.com/@jamesjefferyuk/javascript-what-are-pure-functions-4d4d5392d49c) about the value of 'Pure Functions'.
+- Read this quick article about [the value of "pure functions"](https://medium.com/@jamesjefferyuk/javascript-what-are-pure-functions-4d4d5392d49c).

 ### Mocking